Art & Design

 Externally set assignment (40%): One assignment involving teacher assisted preparation followed by a ten hour final practical outcome.

 Tasks will be set following lessons to develop knowledge and understanding.
 These will take the form of practical tasks such as drawing and designing, as well as research tasks requiring the gathering of factual and visual information.

 - Art Gallery visits- Tate Liverpool

 - Annual school exhibitions of KS3 and KS4 pupils' work.

 Artists in residence and workshops

-Pupils gain an insight into potential Art & Design careers when professional artists, craftspeople, filmmakers and animators work with pupils in class, in after school sessions and at weekends.
+Pupils gain an insight into potential Art & Design careers when professional artists, craftspeople, filmmakers and animators work with pupils in class.